pawamoy/git-changelog/docs/usage.md

 [(--bump)](cli.md#bump)<br>
 [(--zerover)](cli.md#zerover)

-[Semver][semver], or Semantic Versioning, helps users of tools and libraries understand the impact of version changes.
+[SemVer][semver], or Semantic Versioning, helps users of tools and libraries understand the impact of version changes.
 To quote SemVer itself:

 > Given a version number MAJOR.MINOR.PATCH, increment the: